-In 2018 NBHDL had a single lost time incident.
-While the incident was not due to electrical contact and did not result in a serious injury NBHDL took the situation with the utmost seriousness.
-NBHDL undertook an extensive investigation and re-evaluated the current practices, made recommendations, and implemented those recommendations by reviewing the incident with all staff and retraining qualified personnel on the safe use all equipment.
-This reinforces our new safety culture established in 2017 as it instills awareness, involvement, accountability, and continuous improvements in order to ensure that similar incidents are avoided and every worker returns home safely every day
+In 2019 NBHDL did not encounter a lost time incident.
+As part of its on-going commitment to safety, NBHDL will undertake extensive investigations and evaluations of the current practices, make recommendations, and implement those recommendations by reviewing any incident with all staff and retrain qualified personnel on the safe use of all equipment.
+This reinforces our safety culture established in 2017 as it instills awareness, involvement, accountability, and continuous improvements in order to ensure that incidents are avoided and every worker returns home safely every day.

-• Public Safety
+Public Safety